ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 ![GNOME Clocks, Maps & Weather](/images/blog/jammy/gnome-clocks-maps-weather.png)
 **New additions to the default desktop application in Ubuntu MATE 22.04**

+For those of you who like a minimal base platform, then **the minimal install option is still available which delivers just the essential Ubuntu MATE Desktop and Firefox browser.** You can then build up from there 👷

 #### Packages, packages, packages 📦

-It doesn't matter how you like to consume your Linux 🐧 packages, Ubuntu MATE has got you covered with **PPA, Snap, AppImage and FlatPak support baked in by default.**
+It doesn't matter how you like to consume your Linux 🐧 packages, Ubuntu MATE has got you covered with **PPA, Snap, AppImage and FlatPak support baked in by default.** You'll find `flatpak`, `snapd` and `xdg-desktop-portal-gtk` to support Snap and FlatPak and the (ageing) `libfuse2` to support AppImage are all pre-installed.

+**We've also included `snapd-desktop-integration` which provides a bridge between the user's session and `snapd` to integrate theme preferences 🎨 in snaps** and will be used for things like automatic theme installation in the future 🔮

 ### Ayatana Indicators

-Ubuntu MATE 20.10 transitioned from Ubuntu Indicators to [Ayatana Indicators](https://github.com/AyatanaIndicators).
+Ubuntu MATE 20.10 transitioned to [Ayatana Indicators](https://github.com/AyatanaIndicators) 🚥
 As a quick refresher, Ayatana Indicators are a fork of Ubuntu Indicators that aim to be cross-distro compatible and re-usable for any desktop environment 👌

-**Ubuntu MATE 22.04 comes with Ayatana Indicators 22.2.0 and sees the return of Messages Indicator to the default install**.
+**Ubuntu MATE 22.04 comes with Ayatana Indicators 22.2.0 and sees the return of Messages Indicator 📬 to the default install**.
 Ayatana Indicators now provide improved backwards compatibility to Ubuntu Indicators and no longer requires the installation of two sets of libraries, saving RAM, CPU cycles and improving battery endurance 🔋